The complete, 101 guide to hand blenders

 After the 5 main attachments, more specialist accessories are added.
 For-instance, the big soup foot you get with the Kenwood HDP406WH.
 With the Braun MQ 745 you get an extra Braun accessory (the MQ40 jug) to crush ice (see it in our most awarded hand blenders post).
 We have it on good authority from Braun UK that the MQ40 is compatible with all of the MultiQuick3, MultiQuick5, and MultiQuick7 series so you can add it on as an extra !

 It is more unusual to have a hand blender start with a speciality but it does exist !
 The Dash Masha really specialises in making the perfect mashed potato and baby food puréeing.
-There is also a Kenwood Triblade model with just an ice crushing attachment, only available in the U.S, Canada and India to do both blending and powerful ice crushing only.
+There is also a Kenwood Triblade model with just an ice crushing attachment, only available here in the U.S.A. , or Canada or India.
+It can do both blending and powerful ice crushing.

 So, if all the hand blender sets can add the same attachments and accessories, how else will they differentiate themselves from their competitors, and show they are the best.
 Simple, the simpler ones that cannot improve any more tend to either go downmarket and compete on price alone, and the rest show their prowess with better style, and quality – shown through the durability, power and speed.
-For example, the Kenwood HDP406 is already at the top of its own range, so to upgrade it we would go to the Triblade HDX754CR model from the more recently introduced kMix range, which is higher grade and more stylish whilst doing all the same tasks as the HDP406.
+For example, the Kenwood HDP406 is already at the top of its own range, so to upgrade it we would go to the Triblade HDX754CR ( CR meaning cream colour) model from the more recently introduced kMix range, which is higher grade and more stylish whilst doing all the same tasks as the HDP406.